 PROS: variety, ease

 One great part about this game is the settings.
 I really like the diversity of settings, you can change between dozens of game profiles and match your settings very easily.
-You can also customise the target sounds and crosshair.
+You can also customize the target sounds and crosshair.

 The list of game profiles include games such as Rainbow Six Siege, Valorant, Destiny 2 and all the other popular shooter games.